mssm-labmmol/gmak/doc/overview/systems_and_topologies.rst

-The values of :ref:`macro-based interaction parameters<overview/interaction_parameters:macro-based parameters>` are replaced for a template by replacing every instance of the interaction-parameter name (a string token) by the interaction-parameter value.
+The values of :ref:`macro-based interaction parameters<overview/interaction_parameters:macro-based parameters>` are replaced for in a template by replacing every instance of the interaction-parameter name (a string token) by the interaction-parameter value.

 Custom Parameters